sascha432/trailing_edge_dimmer/README.md

 The firmware supports to adjust the zero crossing delay in 125ns steps.
 The exact timing depends on tolerances and the type of MOSFETs used.

-Around 30µs to early will switch at around 1.5-2V (@120VAC) Switching too late has the same result just in the oppostite direction.
+Around 30µs too early will switch at around 1.5-2V (@120VAC) Switching too late has the same result, just in the oppostite direction.

 ![Calibration 1](https://raw.githubusercontent.com/sascha432/trailing_edge_dimmer/master/docs/images/calibration/calibration1.png)